damienbod/MicrosoftEntraIdTapOnboarding/README.md

 ### Open tasks

 - Add documentation of the different onboarding flows
-- Switch to delegated Graph permissions
+- Evaluate or switch to delegated Graph permissions
 - Evaluate this with a Multi-tenant App Registration using delegated flows

 ## Using Temporary Access Pass (TAP) with members